livathinos/simple-compressor-vst/README.md

-# Single band audio compressor VST plugin
+# Multi-band audio compressor VST plugin

-A basic single band compressor for use as a VST plugin made with the JUCE framework.
+A basic multi-band compressor for use as a VST plugin made with the JUCE framework.

 ## Running and debugging